-A prerequisite for efficient collaboration within and between organizations is integration of information systems.
-As information systems proliferate, opportunities for IT systems integration have increased greatly.
-However, difficulties with integration continue due to technical and data related problems.
+However, difficulties with integration continue, due to a lack of systems interoperability and data definition and formatting related problems.
 Despite intensive research on integration issues, organizations continue to encounter significant challenges.
-Schmidt, Otto, & Österle; (2010) developed a research framework categorizing concrete integration cases from business practices developed from examining integration cases from the literature.
+Schmidt, Otto, & Österle (2010) developed a research framework, categorizing concrete integration cases from business practices.

+This framework was developed by examining integration cases from the literature.
 The work proposed 9 problem categories and 21 integration problems plaguing those efforts.
-The detailed problems that inhibit integration vary from differences in business segments, goals, and roles, to semantic, data object heterogeneity, data value mismatches and attribute differences.
-The conclusion from this work and the literature is that there are many open challenges of integration in the Information Systems discipline (Schmidt, Otto, & Österle; 2010).
+The authors suggest that detailed problems inhibiting integration vary by business segment, goals, and roles.
+Semantics, data object heterogeneity, data value mismatches and attribute differences also affect these problems.
+The conclusion from this work and the literature is that there are many open integration challenges in the Information Systems discipline (Schmidt, Otto, & Österle, 2010).